- Blueberry Fertilizer Recommendations: How to Feed Your Blueberry Plants Properly

 The blueberry fertilizer you use to feed your blueberry bushes shouldn’t be just any old fertilizer.

 First, Do No Harm When Fertilizing Blueberries

-So you’ll want to take a conservative approach to feeding your blueberry plants, both in the quantity and quality of the blueberry food you supply to them.
+So you’ll want to take a conservative approach to feeding your blueberry plants – both in the quantity and quality of the blueberry food you supply to them.

 The Best Blueberry Food…

 Azalea fertilizer is also often labeled for camellias and rhododendrons, and you can probably find it at most garden shops.

-An advantage of using a fertilizer mixed specifically for acid-loving plants is that you can simply follow the label instructions for feeding your blueberry plants.
+An advantage of using a fertilizer mixed specifically for acid-loving plants, like the example above, is that you can simply follow the label instructions for feeding your blueberry plants.